PCEC defends NCCP after being targeted by DND as a communist front

-NCCP defends its criticism of the government in a letter that said, “…There have been raids, illegal arrests, and vilification.
-Before this, of course, there were even killings of activists and human rights defenders.”
+NCCP defended its criticism of the government in a letter that said, “…There have been raids, illegal arrests, and vilification.
+Before this, there were even killings of activists and human rights defenders.”

 PCEC defends NCCP, WEA supports the protest

 The actions of the Duterte government have been condemned and criticized by CBCP, WEA, PCEC, and NCCP.
 “We call the government to rescind the accusation.
-We are unwavering in our confidence that NCCP is not a communist front…” said PCEC National Director Bishop Noel Pantoja said in an article with Evangelical Focus.
+We are unwavering in our confidence that NCCP is not a communist front…” PCEC National Director Bishop Noel Pantoja said in an article with Evangelical Focus.